Skip to content

 What Bennett Carroll provides

-Our expert Wills and estates lawyers provide a holistic approach to estate planning, giving you the comfort of knowing your Will is not only valid, but importantly will reflect your wishes to the letter.
+Our Wills and estates lawyers provide a holistic approach to estate planning, giving you the comfort of knowing your Will is not only valid, but importantly will reflect your wishes to the letter.
 We create personalised wills that deal with your specific family situation, for example a blended family, and can provide for beneficiaries who are disabled or in financial difficulty.
 By making in-depth enquiries regarding who you would like to include and exclude from your Will, we ensure that each decision is justified within the Will, meaning that the document will be upheld.
 Additionally, using Bennett Carroll to create your Will allows you to appoint whomever you choose as your executor, giving you peace of mind that someone you trust will administer your estate.
 We offer this service at a competitive price that is only a fraction of the potential costs of drafting an invalid Will.

-Find out more about how our expert Wills and Estate Planning Services can help you avoid the risks of DIY Will kits.
+Find out more about how our Wills and Estate Planning Services can help you avoid the risks of DIY Will kits.

-Our Brisbane, Gold Coast and Sunshine Coast offices offer expert legal services to help Queenslanders avoid the risks of free Will kits and DIY Wills.
+Our Brisbane, Gold Coast and Sunshine Coast offices offer legal services to help Queenslanders avoid the risks of free Will kits and DIY Wills.

 EPOAs